braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/stylitics.md

 Stylitics provides bundle data for this integration.
 Your email service provider can create or update the email template to include Stylitics bundles.
 Stylitics cannot alter the layout or design of the emails.

 1. Integrate the bundle into the email.
-ESP determines the position and customization
+ESP determines the position and customization.
 2. ESP updates trigger email code to include Stylitics content.
 3. ESP will test, preview and launch the updates triggered series.